somayaRajhi/capstone2020/docs/result.md

 A job is communicated as a simple JSON object where key names and values are lower case:

-* `client_id`: a unique identifier of the client returning the result.
+* `client_id`: A unique identifier of the client returning the result.
-* `job`: A job object, as defined in job.md.
-This job corresponds to the result.
+* `job`: Current job object, as defined in job.md.
-* `data`: data collected from regulations.gov.
+* `data`: A collection of the raw JSON data recieved from querying regulations server
-	* how data is transferred has not been defined.
+* `jobs`: A list of new job objects.
+These job objects omit the job_id field.
+Jobs are retrieved through the JSON data collected from the regulations server.
-* `jobs`: list of job objects, as defined in job.md.
+	* Documents have a list of docket and document jobs
-	* list of new jobs identified with data.
+  * Document can have a list of download jobs
+  * Docket and downloads will not return any new jobs

 ## Data Storage